brandons209/Red-bot-Cogs/README.md

 - Tracks roles if they are manually added and creates/updates modlog cases appropriately.
 - Only add/remove roles set by admins.
 - Doesn't create manual cases if the bot adds the rule, this is so it doesn't conflict with the punish cog or other cogs that modify roles.

+#### Rules
+Allows easy access to guild and channel rules for a guild.
+Admins can set what rules they're for the entire guild, and per channel.
+Users can easily view these rules using a menu.
+Rules can be directly accessed by number as well, which allows quickly reminding a user of a rule in chats, instead of telling them to refer to a rules channel or pinned messages for channel rules.

+#### SFX
+Sound effect cog that allows people to play sound effects in voice channels.
+Sound effects have a customizeable cost, volume, and name.
+Supports direct files and URLs.

+**Notice:** this cog uses the Audio cog built into Red to play sounds.
+However, since the Audio cog doesn't provide an API to play sounds easily from other cogs, the cog requires injecting some code into the Audio cog that allows playing sounds without some of the restrictions and message embeds that are sent with the Audio cog play commands.
+Hopefully, this will be changed when a sane API is added to the Audio cog.

+Also, since it does use the Audio cog, if users in different VC's queue sfx sounds while the bot is playing a sound, it'll play all sounds in whatever VC is it currently in.
+This is a limitation of the Audio cog which I am working on fixing.

 #### Smart React